 I look forward to the beady opportunities to come (awaiting my bead-briefing of the details...) and am grateful for the support of the bead-icated members that have kept this group going.
 While I'm not entirely sure how I came to assume this unopposed position (suspect Another Planet), I'm even less sure of what all it entails.
 Que sera sera.
 (And I am very much relying on the supreme competence and kindness and quirkiness of fellow board members past and present.
 Duh!)

-, I DO have some intent of support to the RMBS community:
+For the record, I DO have some intent of support to the RMBS community:

 1: Grow membership (Colorado is suited to beading; Mecca, I daresay.)